 [ 5 ] Bilge pumps are the only circuits which should be directly connected to the battery, bypassing any battery isolator switches.
 This ensures bilge pumps are always available as needed when moored or under power.

-[ 6 ] Do not use check valves or non return valves.
-If the remaining water in the bilge hose runs back and sets off your float switch, then relocate the float switch to a a little higher postion.
+[ 6 ] Do not use check valves or non-return valves.
+If the remaining water in the bilge hose runs back and sets off your float switch, then relocate the float switch to a higher position.